-The Board currently consists of nine members, i.e. 4 executive members and 5 non-executive members, two of them are independent.
-The current term of the Board of Directors started on March 6th, 2017 and continues for a period of three years through election at the shareholders' Ordinary General Assembly.
+The Board currently consists of eight out of nine members as per the Articles of Association, i.e. three executive members and five non-executive members, three of them are independent.
+The current term of the Board of Directors started on March 16th, 2020 and continues for a period of three years through election at the shareholders' Ordinary General Assembly, noting that in the first meeting of the Board of Directors for the year 2021 held on 08/02/2021, Sheikh Abdullah bin Mohammad bin Jabor Al Thani presented his resignation from the Board of Directors and, by extension, the Policies, Nominations, and Governance Committee.
+The Board approved the resignation in the same meeting.

-Briefs of each Board Member's education and experience profile are depicted below:
+Briefs of education and experience profile of each member of the current Board are depicted below:

-Sheikh Fahad Bin Mohammad Bin Jabor Al Thani Representing Fahad Mohammad Jabor Holding Company.
+Sheikh Fahad Bin Mohammad Bin Jabor Al Thani

+Representing Fahad Mohammad Jabor Holding Company.

-- Chairman - Executive, Non-Independent - Chairman of the Executive Committee - Date of Appointment on Board: June 3, 1996 (acting in his own capacity) and March 6th, 2017 (acting as the company's representative) - Education: Graduate of the Royal Academy, Sandhurst, UK - Experience: He is considered as one of the most well-known businessmen in Qatar and GCC - Other Board Memberships: Deputy Chairman at Al Khaleej Takaful Group - Ownership: 62,008,420 shares; i.e. 2% as at December 31, 2019 & 5,986,786 shares; i.e. 1.93% as at December 31, 2018 - Attendance: Attended six Board meetings
+- Chairman - Executive Board Member, Non-Independent - Chairman of the Executive Committee: The Board of Directors is in the process of amending the composition of the Executive Committee during 2022 - Date of Appointment on Board: June 3, 1996 (acting in his own capacity) and March 6th, 2017 (acting as the company's representative) - Education: Graduate of the Royal Academy, Sandhurst, UK - Experience: He is considered as one of the most well-known of businessmen in Qatar and GCC - Direct Ownership: 60,407,433 shares; i.e. 1.95% as at December 31, 2021 & 60,407,433 shares; i.e. 1.95% as at December 31, 2020 - Attendance: Attended six Board meetings